What Is a Prepaid Tuition Plan?

 Since room and board often not covered by prepaid plans (many cover tuition only), you may want to consider using a 529 College Savings Plan to cover your other costs.

-If your family and friends want to help invest for your child’s education, a prepaid plan is not ideal.
+If your family and friends want to help invest in your child’s education, a prepaid plan is not ideal.
 It is difficult or impossible for others to send money to your child’s account.

 While some prepaid plans are backed by the state itself, many are not truly guaranteed and therefore carry higher risks.
 For example, the Illinois prepaid plan has struggled historically and today, the state is undergoing a budgetary crisis right now and potentially cutting back on a variety of programs.